Before you go

 • Function – Breaking, heel slides, speed

-• Keep your back straight, send tailbone out behind you.
-Drive with legs to come into an upright position, keeping back straight.
+• Keep your back straight, and send your tailbone out behind you.
+Drive the legs to come into an upright position, keeping back straight.

 • Regression – Sit to stands